aiven/devportal/docs/tutorials/talk-to-kafka.rst

 - Basic overview of Apache Kafka and creating a highly available Apache Kafka service
 - The concept of topic, partition, producer, consumer, and consumer groups explained by example
-- The need for a schema registry and the use of Karapace to work with Apache Kafka over HTTP
+- The need for data serialization in Kafka and use of Apache Avro™ to produce and consume messages

 Overview
 --------